dmwm/dbs2go/docs/MigrationServer.md

   - 2 migration request has successfully completed
   - 3 migration request has failed, it will be retried according to DB migration server settings (by default 3 times)
+  - 4 migration request is already exist in DB, i.e. the requested block or dataset is already found in database
   - 9 migration request termindated, this can happen in two scenarios
     - migration request has been cancelled explicitly by user
     - migration request failed N times and will no longer be retried